szanuj/VRPuppetHands/README.md

 [Grab the build (Windows)](https://github.com/szanuj/VRPuppetHands/releases/latest) or inspect project in Unreal (instructions below).

-Supports hand tracking on Quest (you have to enable Developer Runtime Features in Meta Quest Link app) and finger curls on Valve Index controllers.
+Supports hand tracking through OpenXR\*.
 Hand tracking mode will activate automatically when you put away controllers.
 There is no gesture detection (editor started crashing on startup whenever I added it) so grip and teleport/snap work only on controllers.

+\* Hand tracking through Meta Quest Link no longer works after recent updates from Meta.
+In late 2024 it worked after you enabled Developer Runtime Features in desktop app.
+You can try your luck with Steam Link, Virtual Desktop or ALVR, but I haven't tested that.
+Finger curls on Valve Index controllers should just work.

 Also works without VR, in FPS mode (thanks to VREP Example Template).
 LMB for grabbing, 1-4 keys for different right hand finger curls.